USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 <a id=Summaries4></a>

-## Summaries of Strategy Inputs and Outputs
+## Summaries of Strategy Inputs and Outputs {#Summaries4}

 The EMF/CoST system can prepare summaries of the datasets that are loaded into the system, including both the emissions inventory datasets and the Strategy Detailed Result outputs.
 The ability to prepare summaries is helpful because in many cases there could be thousands of records in a single Strategy Detailed Result.
 Thus, when the results of a strategy are analyzed or presented to others, it is useful to show the impact of the strategy in a summarized fashion.
 Frequently, it is helpful to summarize a strategy for each county, state, SCC, or control technology.
 The power of the PostgreSQL relational database that contains the system data is used to develop these summaries.
 Currently, they are prepared using the EMF subsystem that was designed to support quality assurance of emissions inventories and related datasets.
-Recall that the creation of summaries for strategy outputs was discussed in the [Summarizing Strategy Outputs Section](#summarizing_the_strategy_outputs_section).
+Recall that the creation of summaries for strategy outputs was discussed in [Summarizing Strategy Outputs](#summarizing_the_strategy_outputs_section).

 Each summary is stored as the result of a "QA Step" that is created by asking CoST to run a SQL query.
 Summaries can be added to inventory or Strategy Detailed Result datasets by editing the dataset properties, going to the QA tab, and using the available buttons to add and edit QA steps.
-For more details on how to create summaries, see [Summarizing Strategy Outputs Section](#summarizing_the_strategy_outputs_section).
+For more details on how to create summaries, see [Summarizing Strategy Outputs](#summarizing_the_strategy_outputs_section).
 Examples of the types of summary templates available for Point Source Inventories (the type with the most templates due to the larger number of columns in that inventory type) are:

 * "Summarize by Pollutant with Descriptions"
 * "Summarize by Pollutant"